jsimms22/Beowulf-Pi-Cluster-Build/README.md

 $ scp -r /your/local/path/to/hello_mpi.cpp mpiuser@192.168.55.70:~/cloud-nfs/learning_mpi
 ```

-Here is an hello world with MPI example in C++ version, but based on the C implementation from: https://github.com/mpitutorial/mpitutorial/blob/gh-pages/tutorials/mpi-hello-world/code/mpi_hello_world.c
+Here is an hello world with MPI example in C++, but based on the C implementation from: https://github.com/mpitutorial/mpitutorial/blob/gh-pages/tutorials/mpi-hello-world/code/mpi_hello_world.c

 ```
 #include "mpi.h"